If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Targa Resources (TRGP) deals in the midstream energy market segment—alongside its subsidiary, Targa Resource Partners LP, it owns a wide array of gathering, processing, logistics, and transportation assets across numerous natural resource plays, including the Permian Basin, Bakken Shale, Anadarko Basin, and the Gulf of Mexico, among others.
 The Permian Basin is arguably Targa’s biggest growth driver; roughly 3 in 5 lower-48 U.S. shale rigs are located there, and about 80% of Targa’s natural gas inlet volumes are sourced from there.

 Targa went public in 2010, peaked in 2014, cratered, then largely hovered for a few years after that.
 But after bottoming out during COVID, the stock has roared back to life and has since eclipsed its decade-ago peaks to hit all-time highs.
-Even after a doubling for TRGP shares in 2024, the analyst community remains wildly bullish: 19 Buys dwarf a pair of Hold calls and a single Sell.
+Even after a doubling for TRGP shares in 2024, the analyst community remains wildly bullish: 20 Buys dwarf a pair of Hold calls and no Sells.

 Much of this can be attributed to Targa’s positioning in the Permian.